02

 Book A Call

-Brand naming is the foundation on which a brand’s identity, story, and visual system are built.
-It introduces the brand to the customer and carries long-term equity.
-A well-chosen name feels intuitive, relevant, and scalable across future extensions.
-A tagline, on the other hand, is a supporting element that helps communicate the brand’s positioning or key value in a memorable and concise way.
-Many successful Indian brands use taglines to reinforce what they stand for, whether it is transparency, nostalgia, craftsmanship, or trust.
-Together, the brand name and tagline help establish clarity, recall, and emotional connection in a crowded market.
+A tagline is a supporting element that helps communicate the brand's positioning or core value in a memorable and concise way.
+Many successful Indian brands use taglines to reinforce what they stand for, whether that is transparency, nostalgia, craftsmanship, or trust.
+Together, the brand name and tagline establish clarity, recall, and emotional connection in a crowded market.
+They are often the two elements a consumer remembers long after the packaging has been thrown away or the advertisement has ended.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna